coderefinery/talk-general/talk-intro.md

 - Why this project
 - History and funding
-- Team
+- Team and community
 - CodeRefinery and Carpentries
-- Workshops
+- Our curriculum
-- Lesson material
+- Moving online and scaling up
-- Lessons learned
+- Instructor training
-- Instructor training and hackathon
+- Nordic research software engineers
-- Nordic RSE conference
+- The value of the network
-- Nordic HPC
+- Research Software Hour
-- Future
+- Future and challenges
 - How to get involved

 ---